massimo-rnd/email-extractor/README.md

 ## About

-clilib-legacy is a java library providing different style additions for command line applications.
-This might sound pretty useless in the first place (probably because it is), but there might be some cases, where colors actually come in handy.
+email-extractor is a C# CLI-Application that enables you to extract email addresses from almost any website.

 ---

 ## Features

-- ✅ Colors for Text in your CLI-Application
+- ✅ Extract email addresses from websites
-- ✅ Textstyles for Text in your CLI-Application
+- ✅ Show results on CLI
-- ✅ Wrapper-Methods for easy usage
+- ✅ Save results to text file

 ---